kongnyc/Pursuit-Core-Web-SQL-Lab/index.md

 Exercise 3 — Tasks
 1.Find all the Toy Story movies
 SELECT Title FROM movies WHERE Title LIKE "Toy Story%";
+SELECT * FROM movies WHERE title LIKE "TOY%"

 2.Find all the movies directed by John Lasseter
+SELECT * FROM movies WHERE director LIKE "JOHN%" SELECT * FROM movies WHERE director NOT LIKE "JOHN%"

 SELECT Title, Director FROM movies WHERE Director LIKE "John Lasseter";
 SELECT Title, Director FROM movies WHERE Director NOT LIKE "John Lasseter";
 SELECT Title, Director FROM movies WHERE Director NOT LIKE "John Lasseter";